 Your radiofrequency ablation procedure will begin with you being given a local anesthetic.
 Once your leg is completely numb, a thin catheter will be inserted directly into the vein.
 Radiofrequency energy is then sent through the catheter to heat the abnormal vein.
 The damage caused by this radiofrequency energy will cause scar tissue to instantly close the abnormal vein.

-Since this is a minimally-invasive procedure, you will be able to go home shortly after the radiofrequency ablation is completed.
+Since this is a minimally invasive procedure, you will be able to go home shortly after the venous radiofrequency ablation is completed.
 You will be required to wear compression stockings on your treated leg for at least one week.
 This will ensure that you do not get any dangerous blood clots.

 If the treatment is successful, then you should start to notice changes in the appearance of your venous ulcers in approximately one or two weeks.
 All of the painful symptoms from the venous ulcers should start to diminish during this time too.
 If there is no improvement in your condition, then you can get an ultrasound to make sure the radiofrequency ablation was successful.
 Another radiofrequency ablation treatment should be enough to eliminate your venous ulcers if the first treatment was not completely successful.